pactflow/docs.pactflow.io/website/docs/docs/scim/main.md

 | role*.type                                      | _embedded.roles*.name   | read only                                                                                                                   |
 | groups*.value                                   | _embedded.teams*.uuid   |                                                                                                                             |
 | groups*.display                                 | _embedded.teams*.name   | read only                                                                                                                   |

+**Note** that for SAML authentication to work, the `userName` **must be set to the IDP username** for the user, otherwise Pactflow will not be able to match the authenticated user with the provisioned user record in Pactflow.

 ### Teams (as groups)